 This characteristic of puff is a clear sign that roti is done.
-The air will fill inside the roti, and it will create around, big ball.
-Then it will deflate into a shape that resembles flat pita.
+The air will fill inside the roti, and it will create around big ball.
+Then it will deflate into a shape that resembles a flat pita.

 Upon visualizing the puffiness of the roti, gently close the hinged lid on top of it and make sure not to press too hard.
 Also, don’t secure the roti maker with the clasps.

 This final step will give one more gust of heat on either side of the roti.